 I’ve lost count how many times people have asked me this question over the years.
 Thankfully my answer has always been the same.
 That answer is yes!

-Plenty of lenders exist who cater for those with less than perfect credit scores and it’s your own individual circumstances which will dictate whether you can get a mortgage.
-To give you a bit more detail, let’s look at how credit scoring works …
+Plenty of lenders exist who cater for those with less than a perfect credit score and it’s your own individual circumstances which will dictate whether you can get a mortgage.
+To give you a bit more detail, let’s look at how credit scoring works.

 That score that you’ve seen on such websites like Experian, Equifax, Clear score etc. is a rating that these firms themselves apply to you.
 Keeping up with repayments and having a good track record of managing debts will improve this score.
 Missing payments and defaulting on debts for example will reduce this score.
 It’s important to remember that these companies are not the ones who decide whether to lend or not.